suyjuris/obst/README.md

 obst is an application that shows how the algorithms for constructing and operating on BDDs work on a step-by-step basis.
 You can try it out [here](https://nicze.de/philipp/bdds).
 It is intended to be useful for both exploring the inner workings of BDDs interactively, as well as demonstrating the intermediate steps of a BDD computation in a classroom environment.

 It has both a web interface as well as a native one, the latter of which currently runs only on Linux.
-While the functionality is almost identical, the native version is more performant and the animations look better.
+While the functionality is almost identical, the native version is more performant and everything feels better.

 As the web interface of obst is built on WebAssembly, it requires a reasonably modern browser to run.
 I have tested it on both Firefox 61 and Chrome 68.
 If you want to be able to run the website offline, either grab one of the releases from the GitHub repository, or just download `index.html`, `obst.js`, and `obst.wasm` from the live version.